GUINOBAN/AdvComProg_Project/README.md

 :book: food diary and progress tracking
 ##
 ### :busts_in_silhouette: Team
 The following individuals will be working on this project:
-* BARICAN, John Andrei A.
+:fu: BARICAN, John Andrei A.
-* GENIL, Gemma Rose L.
+:bear: GENIL, Gemma Rose L.
-* GUINOBAN, Glenn M.
+:pig: GUINOBAN, Glenn M.
-* LALONGISIP, Darlyne Grace M.
+:shipit: LALONGISIP, Darlyne Grace M.
 ##
 ### Conclusion
 The following individuals will be working on this project: